What is Ethinylestradiol and how does it Work?

-Ethinylestradiol is a synthetic form of oestrogen (like the hormone oestrogen naturally found in your body but made in a lab).
+Ethinylestradiol is a synthetic form of oestrogen and is not body identical, so is slightly different to the oestrogen hormone that we make naturally.
 Ethinylestradiol is used in most brands of combined hormonal contraception, alongside a synthetic progestogen, including in the combined oral contraceptive pill, the contraceptive patch and the vaginal ring.
-It may also be prescribed on its own for the short term treatment of the symptoms of oestrogen deficiency.

 How does it work?

 Ethinylestradiol is metabolised by the liver into estradiol (aka oestrogen), and works with the progestogen in the combined pill to stop ovulation (the release of an egg from the ovaries), stopping fertilisation of an egg by sperm and preventing pregnancy.
-Estradiol also helps to regulate the lining of the womb helping to prevent breakthrough bleeding on the pill.
+Estradiol also regulates the lining of the womb helping to prevent breakthrough bleeding on the pill.

 What is it used in?